-The first step on how to build trust in your marriage
+Step 1 for how to build trust in your marriage (transparency)

-Building trust in a marriage does not happen overnight.
-It takes TIME.
+Building trust in a marriage doesn’t happen overnight.
+It takes T.I.M.E.

 Building trust requires effort, especially if either you and/or your spouse have trust issues from past relationships, or marriage(s).
-There is an easier way to make complete trust a reality in your marriage.
+However, there is an easier way to make complete trust a reality in your marriage.

-Start by being transparent and completely honest with your spouse.
+Simply start by being completely honest with your spouse.

 Communicate truthfully.
 STOP the petty lies.
-Don’t fudge anything.
+Don’t exaggerate or minimize anything.

 Tell your spouse when you overspend on an item in your monthly budget.
-Tell your spouse, when you have entertained thoughts about being with another person, or are tempted to cheat.
+Let your spouse know, when you have entertained thoughts about being with another person, or are tempted to cheat.
 (How do you and your spouse define cheating for your marriage?)

 Can one little “white lie” really do any harm to your marriage?